We sat down with Allegra Bandy, Founder & CEO of ODDUA PUBLISHING.

 How does an author go about trying to decide whether or not their book is a good candidate for an audiobook?

-I keep thinking of Samuel L. Jackson when he read the “Go the F@#k to Sleep” book.
+I kept thinking of Samuel L. Jackson when he read the “Go the F@#k to Sleep” book.
 Have you heard that?
 I want him to narrate my book.
 I don’t care what the topic is; I want him to narrate my book.

 Have you offered that feedback to anybody where you’re like, oh, rewrite your book and see me in six months?

-I had lunch with her yesterday and was reminded how freaking lucky I like to have recorded that and because it’s so well written.
+I had lunch with her yesterday and was reminded how freaking lucky I like to have recorded that because it’s so well written.
 You consume it in two seconds because you can’t stop reading it, and it’s still relevant.
 It’s one of those titles that still holds no matter how many years have gone by.

 Both of them participated in recording it?
 Was it more of a dialogue, or were they still reading the book but playing off one another?